-According to a new research report “Estrogen Receptor-Positive (ER+) Breast Cancer Pipeline Analysis, 2017 - Clinical Trials & Results, Patent, Designation, Collaboration, and Other Developments” published by P&S Market Research, Estrogen Receptor-Positive (ER+) breast cancer currently exhibits a pipeline with 46 active drug candidates.
+According to a new research report “Estrogen Receptor-Positive (ER+) Breast Cancer Pipeline Analysis, 2017 - Clinical Trials & Results, Patent, Designation, Collaboration, and Other Developments” published by P&S Intelligence, Estrogen Receptor-Positive (ER+) breast cancer currently exhibits a pipeline with 74 drug candidates.

 ER+ breast cancer pipeline offers novel therapeutic targets for the treatment of breast cancer